The trace of $T_2$ takes no repeated values: Abstract

 \section{Abstract}

-We prove that the trace of the Hecke operator $T_2$ acting on the space of cusp forms of weight $2k$ and level one takes no repeated values as $k$ ranges over all integers greater or equal to 6.
+We prove that the trace of the Hecke operator $T_2$ acting on the vector space of cusp forms of level one takes no repeated values, except for 0, which only occurs when the space is trivial.